ci-group/learning_machines_robobo/examples/docker_tutorial/README.md

 # Copy over the file from your own machine to the container
 COPY ./README.md ./README.md

-# Specify what to run, in this case the `echo` command with as argument `Hello world`
+# Specify what to run, in this case the `head` command (print the first few lines of a file to the terminal) with as argument `./README.md`
 CMD ["head", "./README.md"]
 ```
 Again, you build this new container with with `docker build --tag my_first_container .` and then run with `docker run my_first_container`.

 You now know almost everything you need to know.
-There is one more thing that might end up fooling you: debugging.
+There are two more things that might end up fooling you.
+The first: debugging.

 ---